 Instances of the Gateway Engine run on specifically designated nodes in a cluster of which there may be more than one for fault tolerance.
-There is only one active Gateway Engine instance at a time in a cluster.
+Submariner supports active/passive High Availability for the Gateway Engine component, which means that there is only one active Gateway Engine instance at a time in a cluster.
 They perform a leader election process to determine the active instance and the others await in standby mode ready to take over should the active instance fail.

 The active Gateway Engine communicates with the central Broker to advertise

 Cluster resources to the other clusters connected to the

 Broker, also ensuring that it is the sole